Project Materials

 CHAPTER ONE

 INTRODUCTION 1.
-BACKGROUND
+STUDY BACKGROUND

 Quality education remains the pivot for global development and liberty.
 As a result, all hands must be on deck globally to develop policies that will improve qualitative education from elementary school to tertiary institution, and continuous, effective monitoring must be well established to check all factors that may stymie this global pursuit.
 As a result, most societies require children to attend school for a set number of years or until a certain age.
-Many of the advantages of education stem from ents gaining new knowledge or skills that improve their ability to communicate, solve problems, and make decisions.
+Many of the advantages of education stem from students gaining new knowledge or skills that improve their ability to communicate, solve problems, and make decisions.

-Academic achievement of ents, particularly at the secondary school level, is not only a barometer of school effectiveness, but also a major predictor of the future of youths in particular and the nation in general.
+Academic achievement of students, particularly at the secondary school level, is not only a barometer of school effectiveness, but also a major predictor of the future of youths in particular and the nation in general.
 Learning is the means by which individuals and nations can achieve their educational objectives.

 Learning outcomes have become a phenomenon of universal interest, which explains why scholars have been working hard to identify factors that impede good academic performance (Aremu & Sokan, 2002).
 In the literature, this phenomenon has been variously referred to as academic achievement or scholastic functioning.
 Learners' academic achievement has piqued the interest of academics, parents, policymakers, and planners.

 According to Kedney (1989), it is a tool for measuring educational system performance.
-There has been much debate about the impact of size on performance, with some blaming overcrowding as the primary cause of falling educational standards in Nigeria, particularly at the elementary and secondary levels, while others dismiss this as a mere coincidence, blaming other factors.
+There has been much debate about the impact of class size on performance, with some blaming overcrowding as the primary cause of falling educational standards in Nigeria, particularly at the elementary and secondary levels, while others dismiss this as a mere coincidence, blaming other factors.

 1.2 PROBLEM STATEMENT